hepplerj/machinesvalley/about.md

 ### About the Author

-I am [Jason Heppler](http://jasonheppler.org), the Digital Engagement Librarian at the University of Nebraska at Omaha.
+I am [Jason Heppler](https://jasonheppler.org), the senior developer at the Roy Rosenzweig Center for History and New media at George Mason University.

 ### Contributing